Wall Street Pummels Yum China Holdings Inc. (YUMC) After Recent Earnings Report

-Yum China Holdings Inc. (NYSE:YUMC) went down by -2.94% from its latest closing price compared to the recent 1-year high of $61.29.
-The company’s stock price has collected -5.71% of loss in the last five trading sessions.
+Yum China Holdings Inc. (NYSE:YUMC) went up by 2.79% from its latest closing price compared to the recent 1-year high of $61.29.
+The company’s stock price has collected 0.61% of gains in the last five trading sessions.
 The Wall Street Journal reported on 08/25/22 that Deal Nears to Allow Audit Inspection of U.S.-Listed Chinese Companies

 Is It Worth Investing in Yum China Holdings Inc. (NYSE :YUMC) Right Now?

-Yum China Holdings Inc. (NYSE:YUMC) scored a price-to-earnings ratio above its average ratio, recording 26.91 x from its present earnings ratio.
-Plus, the 36-month beta value for YUMC is at 0.53.
+Yum China Holdings Inc. (NYSE:YUMC) scored a price-to-earnings ratio above its average ratio, recording 27.89 x from its present earnings ratio.
+Plus, the 36-month beta value for YUMC is at 0.54.
+Opinions of the stock are interesting as 17 analysts out of 25 who provided ratings for Yum China Holdings Inc. declared the stock was a “buy,” while 4 rated the stock as “overweight,” 3 rated it as “hold,” and 1 as “sell.”

 Top 5 Cheap Stocks to Own Right Now